Vacation: Vacation effects

 In a series of studies from 2010, 2012 and 2013, a team of researchers from the Radboud University Nijmegen analyzed the effects of vacations on subjective wellbeing in approximately 250 employees.
-The researchers examined vacations before, during and after their vacation.
+The researchers examined employees before, during and after their vacation.
 Via telephone interviews during vacation, the researchers found that self-reported health and wellbeing improved during vacation.
-However, within the first week of returning to work, employee’s wellbeing lapsed to pre-vacation levels, irrespective of the duration or type of vacation.
-The research team also found that subjective vacation experiences, such as relaxation and control over one’s activities boost vacation effects.
+However, within the first week of returning to work, employee's wellbeing lapsed to pre-vacation levels, irrespective of the duration or type of vacation.
+The research team also found that subjective vacation experiences, such as relaxation and control over one's activities boost vacation effects.

 Creativity

-According to a scientific study from 2014, vacations have an effect on an individual’s creativity.
+According to a scientific study from 2014, vacations have an effect on an individual's creativity.
 Researchers examined creativity by way of an idea-generation task (Guilford's Alternate Uses) in 46 Dutch employees before and after a three-week summer vacation.
 Participants had to generate creative uses for common daily things such as a brick or piece of paper.
 The results showed that ideas were just as original after the vacation as they were before.
 However, employees did produce a wider range of ideas after a vacation as opposed to before, showing greater mental flexibility as a result from taking a vacation.
 Specifically, it seems that after a vacation employees consider a greater range of aspects of thoughts and avoid routine solutions as opposed to before going on vacation.

 Romantic relationships

 In a study from 2012, researchers found that a vacation may act as a relationship booster by offering the opportunity to increase interactions with a partner and by enhancing spouse support.
 This finding highlights the importance of high quality contact between partners during a vacation.
 Specifically, vacationers who conversed extensively and positively with one another felt more relaxed, derived more pleasure from vacation experiences and felt more detached from their work during their holiday trip.
-Another study found that satisfaction with vacations can explain couples’ relationship commitment and suggests that vacation may serve as a means for strengthening relationships.
-Another team of researchers found that shared experiences during vacations, such as effective communication, showing affection, or experiencing new things together, were positively associated with couples’ day-to-day functioning at home.
+Another study found that satisfaction with vacations can explain couples' relationship commitment and suggests that vacation may serve as a means for strengthening relationships.
+Another team of researchers found that shared experiences during vacations, such as effective communication, showing affection, or experiencing new things together, were positively associated with couples' day-to-day functioning at home.